tom-seddon/b2/doc/Overview.md

 hardware.

 Select the config to modify in the list on the left hand side.
-The right hand side will display the ROM slot contents and tick boxes for extra hardware.
+The right hand side will display the ROM slot contents, and tick boxes for extra hardware.

 Click the `...` button next to a sideways ROM slot/OS ROM to select